sreejitr/Wolfenstein/Sreejita - Progress Report on Game Development.md

 Improved player movements by using touchBegan and touchMoved methods to recognize swipe gestures

-Game Progress - 30 seconds into the game, power-ups, bonus health points, shields will show on the top of the screen and both players will compete to get them by jumping.
+Game Progress - 30 seconds into the game, power-ups, bonus health points/player score, shields will show on the top of the screen and both players will compete to get them by jumping.
 Game ends when one of the player's health goes to zero.

 <b>What I am doing this week..